shamshadM/shamshadm.github.io/_posts/2021-01-05-investigate-genetic-admixture-using-STRUCTURE-software.md

 ---
-title: "Investigate genetic admixture using STRUCTURE software"
+title: "A tutorial on investigate genetic admixture using STRUCTURE software"
 date: 2021-01-05
-permalink: /posts/2021/01/structure/
+permalink: /posts/2021/01/investigate-genetic-admixture-using-STRUCTURE-software/
 excerpt_separator: <!--more-->
 toc: true
+header:
+  og_image: "images/biostat/structure/structure-admixture.webp"
 tags:
   - Structure software
   - Genetic Admixture
   - Genetic data
   - Population structure
+keywords:
+  - Structure software
+  - Genetic Admixture
+  - Genetic data
+  - Population structure
 ---

 **Structure Software** is a freely available software package that one may use for rigorous investigation of `admixed individuals`; identification of `point of hybridization` and `migrants`; and estimate over all `structure` of a population using a commonly used genetic markers such as `SNPs` and `SSRs`.
 This software was developed by **Pritchard Lab** at **Stanford University** and can downloaded at this [link](https://web.stanford.edu/group/pritchardlab/structure.html).
 <!--more-->

 ***
-Download sample data set: [click here](https://shamshadm.github.io/images/biostat/structure/data_test_1.txt)
+Download sample data set: [click here](/images/biostat/structure/data_structure_1.txt)

 ***
 In this tutorial, I will show how to prepare `input` files and run the `Structure` software.
 For detail information, please read this article at this <a href="https://web.stanford.edu/group/pritchardlab/structure.html">link</a>